 The hike starts out very promisingly with truly amazing views at Dantercepies cable car station.
 The first part of the trail to Rifugio Jimmy is easy and enjoyable and takes just 15-20 min.
 Here you are facing the first real challenge – a steep climb to Forcella Cier along the hiking trail no.2.
 The views are great, but so is the effort.
 The climb will probably take at least half an hour and it’s really tough.
 Don’t forget to enjoy the views along the way – after all that’s what you’re here for, and not for the race.

-Since this last stretch takes at least another 2 hours (it took us 2,5 and we were walking fast), we decided to take a well deserved break.
+Since this last stretch takes at least another 2 hours (it took us 2.5 hours and we were walking fast), we decided to take a well-deserved break.
 Luckily, there is a restaurant at Puez hut and I can really recommend their Kaiserschmarrn – traditional shredded pancakes that are very popular in Northern Italy and also in Austria.

 Once again, we looked at the map and were thinking of taking the most logical route back.
 Trail no. 14 looked like the best way to get to the valley.

-Since the nicest part of this Selva – Rifugio Puez hike was in the beginning – the area around Jimmy Hut, and then again at the end between Puez Hut and Selva, it would be possible to split this hike into two separate hikes and still see the best scenery.
+Since the nicest part of this Selva – Rifugio Puez hike is at the beginning – the area around Jimmy Hut, and then again at the end between Puez Hut and Selva, it would be possible to split this hike into two separate hikes and still see the best scenery.

-- Distance: Not sure.
-Some sources say it’s 14km, some – 16km, the others – 22km.
+- Distance: Some sources say it’s 14 km, some – 16 km, the others – 22 km.
 We didn’t track the distance, but I can tell you it felt closer to 20 than to 14.

 - Facilities: There are facilities at Rifugio Jimmy and Rifugio Puez.
 Nothing in between.